pranjalkalal/CEH-Exam-Preparation/Chapter 18: Mobile Platform, IoT, and OT Hacking - IoT and OT Hacking.md

 - IoT Hacking Tools: IoTVAS(automated security assessment),Firmwalker,rfcat-rolljam,KillerBee,GATTack.io,Jtagulator

 # IoT Attack Countermeasures
+  - monitor traffic on port 48101,disable UPnP port on routers
+  - **IoT Framework Security Consideration**:EDGE,GATEWAY,CLOUD PLATFORM,MOBILE

+    - Mobile: An ideal framework for the mobile interface should include proper authentication mechanism for the user, account lockout mechanism after a certain number of failed attempts, local storage security, encrypted communication channels and the security of the data transmitted over the channel.

+    - Cloud Platform: A secure framework for the cloud component should include encrypted communications, strong authentication credentials, secure web interface, encrypted storage, automatic updates and so on.
+Edge: Framework consideration for edge would be proper communications and storage encryption, no default credentials, strong passwords, use latest up to date components and so on.

+    - Gateway: An ideal framework for the gateway should incorporate strong encryption techniques for secure communications between endpoints.
+Also, the authentication mechanism for the edge components should be as strong as any other component in the framework.
+Where ever possible the gateway should be designed in such a way that it authenticates multi-directionally to carry out trusted communication between the edge and the cloud.
+Automatic updates should also be provided to the device for countering vulnerabilities.

+  - **IoT Hardware Security Best Practices**
+      - limit entry points
+      - Employe h/w tamper protection mechanism
+      - monitor secure booting
+      - Implement security patches
+      - maintain proper interface management system
+      - avoid open access to hardware unit
+      - secure authentication keys
+      - maintain proper event logging mechanism
+      - maintain proper anti-malware protection system
+      - protect device access credentials
+      - isolate devices from regular supply units
+      - Implement root on trust mechanism
+  - **IoT Device Management**
+      - It allows user to track,monitor and manage physical IoT device and forces users to remotely update the firmware.
+      - It helps in providing permission and security capability for protection against vulnerability.
+      - Solutions: Azure IoT central,Oracle Fusion cloud IoT,Predix,Cloud IoT Core,IBM Watson IoT Platform,BalenaCloud
+- **IoT Security Tools**:
+    - SeaCat.io: security first SaaS tech.
+    - DigiCert to IoT Device Manager: uses mordern PKI to deliver degital trust

 # OT Overview

 **Operational Technology (OT)**:
+- It is combination of S/w and H/w designed to detect or cause in industrial operations through direct monitoring and controling of industrial physical devices.
 - Technologies used in manufacturing, energy, and critical infrastructure.
 - Involves managing, monitoring, and controlling industrial systems and operations.
 - Companies like Siemens, Schneider Electric, and Allen Bradley are prominent OT manufacturers.